 ***click charts to enlarge***

 - Bitcoin (BTCUSD) just broke out of one of its tightest coils in a long while.
-Compression regimes such as these often lead to powerful expansionary ones (big trends).
-There’s a number of fundamental reasons to like the play right now, as well.
+Compression regimes such as these tend to lead to powerful expansionary ones (big trends).
+There’s a host of fundamental reasons to like the play right now, as well.
 The second round of $1,200 stimulus checks to fund retail speculation is one of them.
-Now may be a good time to put on a position if you don’t already have one…
+Now is a good time to load the boat if you don’t already have a position on…

 - Gold has put in its best year-to-date returns in 30-years (orange line).
 While we’re sure to see a shakeout at some point, the macro fundamentals very much support this trend and it’s ultimately going to go much higher (see my framework for analyzing precious metals here).